Field Types. Data Formatting and Normalization

 The Number format removes any spaces and special characters from the parsed value.
 Additionally, you can convert comma-separated numbers to decimal-separated and vice versa.
 You can find these settings under your Mailbox > Settings page:

-In the case where Parsio can't parse a numeric field, its value will be kept untouched.
+In the case where Parsio can't parse a numeric field, its value will be kept unchanged.